logikum/business-objects-doc/contents/data-access/read-only.md

 SampleRootDao.prototype.fetch = function(connection, filter, callback) {
   // do something using connection and filter...
-  // ...that produces the 'data' object data.items = fetchItems(connection, data.key);
+  // ...that produces the 'data' object
+  // items: the name of the property that holds the child model or collection data.items = fetchItems(connection, data.key);
   return data;
 };